Punjab CM re-election to be held on July 22, orders SC

 One of the lawyers present during today's hearing contended that it would be more appropriate to hold the CM election after the by-elections on 20 Punjab Assembly seats, scheduled for July 17.
 To this, Justice Ahsan said the argument had weightage.

-Justice Ahsan added that under the dissenting note in the LHC verdict, one more day could be given for holding the assembly session.
+Justice Ahsan noted that as per the dissenting note in the LHC verdict, one more day could be given for holding the assembly session.
 "There should be an appropriate time for a revote," he said.

-One of PTI's lawyers, Imtiaz Siddiqui, pointed out that the Election Commission of Pakistan (ECP) had not yet notified lawmakers on the reserved seats in the PA.
+One of PTI's lawyers, Imtiaz Siddiqui, pointed out that the ECP had not yet notified PTI lawmakers on the reserved seats in the PA.
 At this, Justice Ahsan remarked that "the world would not come to an end" if the notification was not issued.

 Subsequently, the chief justice summoned Hamza and Elahi, adjourning the hearing till 4pm.